Qinisfighting/sass/spec/modules.md

 A *configuration* is a map from [variable](variables.md) names to SassScript values and an opaque ID.
 An *empty configuration* contains no entries.

+A new *configuration* ID is unique unless otherwise specified.

 ### Module

 A *module* is a collection of various properties: